 Our findings also show that over half of consumers (51%) say their trust in a retailer’s cyber defenses influences if they shop with them.
 This is somewhat in line with previous research, which found that 37% of cyber attacks cause brand reputation loss for companies with consumers.

-It means that the cybersecurity risk to retailers this holiday season extends beyond potential investigative, audit, software, crisis management, regulatory, legal and customer compensation costs.
+It means that retail cybersecurity risk extends beyond potential investigative, audit, software, crisis management, regulatory, legal and customer compensation costs.
 It could have longstanding impacts on consumer brand perception.

 What’s also important to note here is that consumers are often left in the dark when their data has been compromised — unless breaches are covered by the mainstream media.
 In fact retailers often are too, at least for a period of time.